-(1) Response to the Great East Japan Earthquake from Financial Aspects

-Each financial institution is implementing measures to facilitate financing, such as responding as much as possible to requests for changing loan terms, etc. and stop-gap fund loans for small and medium-sized enterprises (SMEs) and housing loan borrowers directly or indirectly affected by the disaster.
+- (1) Response to the Great East Japan Earthquake from Financial Aspects - 1) Each financial institution is implementing measures to facilitate financing, such as responding as much as possible to requests for changing loan terms, etc. and stop-gap fund loans for small and medium-sized enterprises (SMEs) and housing loan borrowers directly or indirectly affected by the disaster.
 They are also providing a variety of support from financial aspects, such as for depositor withdrawals and providing information on deposits of missing persons.
 While considering the disaster situation of financial institutions, the FSA is checking whether they are appropriately responding to consultations and requests for changing loan terms etc., according to the actual situations of borrowers.
-The FSA will also focus on whether they promptly and appropriately respond to consultations and requests from borrowers, as part of their handling of the so-called double loan problem, based on the Individual Debtor Guidelines for Out-of-Court Workouts created this July.
+The FSA will also focus on whether they promptly and appropriately respond to consultations and requests from borrowers, as part of their handling of the so-called double loan problem, based on the Guidelines of Workout for Restructuring Debt Owed by Individual Debtors created this July.